romgrod/kaya/README.md

 After configuring kaya_conf file you are able to run `kaya start`

-After starting Kaya you can go to Help section and see all what you need to know to work with kaya regarding to set up test suites, custom parameters and so.
+After starting Kaya you can go to Help section and see all what you need to know to work with kaya regarding to set up test tasks, custom parameters and so.

 Enjoy it!